Volunteer Hour Tracker

 This production screen cap showcases all our major feature sets as of winter 2018.

-Our most recent push for evolving tracking was to connect it to a more social aspect: to spread the word about a great experience to inspire others to get involved.
+Our most recent push for tracking then was to amp up the social aspect: to spread the word about a great experience to inspire others to get involved.

 I organized and led a week-long volunteer research study to find out the best way to weave together these ideas.
-This body of work resulted in us improving our nonprofit search and copy throughout.
-We also added cause and emotion tracking, social sharing, and nonprofit feedback.
+This body of work resulted in us improving several areas of the flow.